Ryh1218/FSOL/README.md

 Then, you can run `sh train.sh #GPU_NUM #GPU_ID` to train the FSOL model.
 For example, training with one GPU and ID 0 should be `sh train.sh 1 0`.
 For FSC-147 dataset, you can run `sh eval.sh #GPU_NUM #GPU_ID` for evaluation and `sh test.sh #GPU_NUM #GPU_ID` for testing.
 For other datasets, you can run `sh eval.sh #GPU_NUM #GPU_ID` for testing.

-We suggest you to train the model on single GPU.
+We suggest you train the model on single GPU.

 ## Results